andywy-li/Wenyue-Li--Portfolio/Research Projects/README_Research_Projects.md

 ---

-## 1. Design and Control of Variable-Friction Stick–Slip Positioners – University of Texas at Austin
+## 1. Design and Control of Variable-Friction Stick–Slip Positioners

 This project focuses on a **piezoelectric stick–slip nano-positioner** with variable friction to enhance AFM platform load capacity.